FlipperPA/django-ssh-deployer/README.md

 * `instance`: Required.
 The name of the instance to deploy in `DEPLOYER_INSTANCES`.
 In the example above, either `develop` or `production`.
 * `quiet`: Less verbose output.
 Does not display the output of the commands being run to the terminal.
-* `stamp`: By default, Django SSH Deployer will append a datetime stamp to each code clone and virtualenv.
+* `stamp`: By default, Django SSH Deployer will append a datetime stamp to the `git clone`.
 This overrides the datetime default.

 ## What It Does

-The `deploy` command will SSH to each server in `servers` as the `server_user`, and perform the following functions:
+The `deploy` command will SSH to each server in `servers` as the `server_user`, and perform the following functions in two passes.

+First, it will connect to each server and prepare the new deployment:

 * clone the repository from git with a stamp
 * create a `venv` with a stamp
 * run the `collectstatic` command

+After the deployment has been prepared on all servers without error, it will proceed to the final deployment steps:

-* run the `migrate` command
+* run the `migrate` command on the first server only
-* create a symlink to point to the completed deploy
+* create or update the symlink to point to the completed deploy on each server

 ## Known Limitations and Issues